-The consolidated financial statements comprise the financial statements of the Company and its wholly-owned subsidiaries, EBC, a Schedule 1 bank in Canada and Currency Exchange International America Corp. ("CXIA"), a corporation incorporated under the Florida Business Corporation Act.
+The consolidated financial statements comprise the financial statements of the Company and its wholly-owned subsidiary, EBC, a Schedule 1 bank in Canada.
+In October 2017, the Company merged its wholly-owned US subsidiary, Currency Exchange International America Corp. ("CXIA") into its operations.
+This common control transaction had no impact on the Company's consolidated financial statements from either an accounting or tax perspective.